htl-leonding-project/leocloud-beeyond/README.md

 ### Deployment using Helm

-When deploying using Helm, you need to update `username` field in the `values.yaml` file of the helm chart to match your environment:
+When deploying using Helm, you need to update the `username` field in the `values.yaml` file of the helm chart to match your environment:

 Now you can create the initial deployment using: